-My daughter and I traveled to Santa Fe to visit a college friend and was shopping in the famous Santa Fe Indian Market, looking to invest in a few nice pieces - I looked at jewelry, clothing, pictures, artwork...I realized that I forgotten the meanings of patterns or animal symbols, what materials were traditionally used in making baskets, rugs, and so forth, what the different stones were in jewelry and why, what exactly is a medicine wheel and what does it mean, what’s the rain dance, etc. Being interested in Native American arts and crafts, an archaeologist and a researcher by trade, I combined them and here I am!
+My daughter and I traveled to Santa Fe to visit my college friend.
+We were shopping in the famous Santa Fe Indian Market, looking to invest in a few nice pieces - I looked at jewelry, clothing, pictures, artwork...I realized that I forgotten the meanings of patterns or animal symbols, which materials were traditionally used in making baskets, rugs, and so forth, what the different stones were in jewelry and why, what exactly is a medicine wheel and what does it mean, what’s the rain dance, etc. Being interested in Native American arts and crafts, an archaeologist and a researcher by trade, I combined them and here I am!

 How You Can Acquire Native American Arts and Crafts and Help Preserve This Unique Cultural Heritage